On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: The Proof of Lemma

-In order to prove Lemma \ref{lemma:main} (which was used just above to prove our main result Theorem~\ref{thm:main}), we provide some preliminaries next in Section \ref{sec:prelimss}, including some observations regarding the distribution of the random graphs and also another key lemma.
-Then we will prove Lemma \ref{lemma:main} in Section \ref{sec:pfmain}.
+In order to prove Lemma \ref{lemma:main}, which was the fundamental result used just above to prove our main result Theorem~\ref{thm:main}, we provide some preliminaries next, including some observations regarding the distribution of the random graphs and also another key lemma.
+Then we will prove Lemma \ref{lemma:main}.\\

-\subsection{Preliminaries for the proof of Lemma \ref{lemma:main}}
+{\bf Preliminaries for the proof of Lemma \ref{lemma:main}:}\\

-In this section we provide some preliminaries for the proof of Lemma \ref{lemma:main}, continuing with the notation of Section \ref{section:model}.
+In this subsection we provide some preliminaries for the proof of Lemma \ref{lemma:main}, continuing with the notation of Section \ref{section:model}.

 For any positive integers $i,j$ such that $1\leq i < j \leq K$, it is straightforward to calculate the joint probabilities of adjacency for $i,j$ in $G$ and $i,j$ in $H$: